bradsec/goportscan/README.md

 # goportscan
 Go Concurrency Port Scanning Examples.
-This was only created as a self learning too to better understand how to use different concurrency methods in Go.
+This was only created as a self learning tool to better understand how to use different concurrency methods in Go.

 Scanner 1. - No concurrency
 Scanner 2. - Concurrency using WaitGroups (requires mutex to prevent race condition involving results output)